-The Risk Management Committee is responsible for ongoing development and implementation of methods and parameters for risk quantification models and for refining steering instruments.
+The Risk Management Committee is responsible for ongoing development and implementation of methods and parameters for risk quantification and for refining steering instruments.
 The committee also analyzes the current risk situation with respect to internal capital adequacy and the corresponding risk limits.
-It approves risk management and controlling activities (like the allocation of risk capital) and advises the Management Board in these matters.
+It approves risk management and controlling activities (such as the allocation of risk capital) and advises the Management Board in these matters.

-The Group Asset/Liability Committee assesses and manages statement of financial position structure and liquidity risks and performs in this context key functions relating to refinancing planning and determining measures for safeguarding against structural risks.
+The Group Asset/Liability Committee assesses and manages statement of financial position structure and liquidity risks and defines the standards for internal funds transfer pricing.
+In this context it plays an important role in the long-term funding planning and the hedging of structural interest rate and foreign exchange risks.
 The Capital Hedge Committee is a sub-committee of the Group Asset/Liability Committee and manages the currency risk of the capital position.

-The Market Risk Committee controls market risks of trading and banking book transactions of the Group and establishes corresponding limits and processes.
+The Market Risk Committee controls market risks arising from trading and banking book transactions and establishes corresponding limits and processes.
 In particular, it relies on profit and loss reports, the risks calculated and the limit utilization, as well as the results of scenario analyses and stress tests with respect to market risks.

-The Credit Committees are staffed by front office and back office representatives with different participants depending on the type of customer (corporate customers, banks, sovereigns and retail).
+The Credit Committees are staffed by front office and back office representatives with different participants depending on the customers (corporate customers, financial institutions, sovereigns and retail).
 They decide upon the specific lending criteria for different customer segments and countries and approve all credit decisions concerning them according to the credit approval authority (depending on rating and exposure size).

-The Problem Loan Committee (PLC) is the most important committee in the evaluation and decision-making process concerning problem loans.
-It comprises primarily decision making authorities (members of the Management Board of RZB and RBI).
-Its chairman is the Chief Risk Officer (CRO) of RBI.
-Further members with voting rights are those members of the Management Board responsible for the customer divisions, the Chief Financial Officer (CFO) and the relevant division and department managers from risk management and special exposure management (workout).
+The Problem Loan Committee is the most important committee in the evaluation and decision-making process concerning problem loans.
+It comprises primarily decision making authorities; its chairman is the Chief Risk Officer (CRO) of RBI.
+Further members with voting rights are those members of the Management Board responsible for the customer divisions, the Chief Financial Officer (CFO) and the relevant division and departmental managers from risk management and special exposures management (workout).